dpriskorn/ItemSubjector/README.md

 `python itemsubjector.py -l Q34 --limit-to-items-without-p921`
 (the shorthand `-w` also works)

+## Matching main subjects based on a SPARQL query.
+The tool can create a list of jobs by picking random subjects from a users SPARQL query.

+Usage example for diseases:
+`python itemsubjector.py -iu --sparql "SELECT ?item WHERE {?item wdt:P31 wd:Q12136.}"`

+This makes it much easier to cover a range a subjects.
+This example query returns ~5000 items to match :)

 ## Matching against thousands of existing main subjects
 The tool can create a list of jobs by picking random subjects from a big list fetched from WDQS.